Postmortem studies: Benefits

 Postmortem studies allows for researchers to give information that is relevant to individuals by explaining the causes of particular diseases and behaviors.
 This is in hopes that others can avoid some of these experiences in the future.
 Postmortem studies also improve medical knowledge and help to determine whether changes happen in the brain itself or in the actual disorder.
 By doing this researchers are then able to help prioritize experimental studies and integrate the studies into animal and cell research.
 Another benefit to postmortem studies is that researchers have the ability to make a wide range of discoveries, because of the many different techniques used to obtain tissue samples.
 Postmortem studies are extremely important and unique despite their limitations.

 Limitations

 Postmortem brain samples are limited resources, because it is extremely difficult for a researcher to get a hold of an individual's brain.
-The researchers ask their participants or the families to consent to allowing them to study the loved one's brain, however there has been a falling rates of consent in the last few years.
+The researchers ask their participants or the families to consent to allowing them to study the loved one's brain; however, there has been a falling rate of consent in the last few years.
 Subsequently, researchers have to use indirect methods to study the locations and processes of the brain.
 Another limitation to postmortem studies is the continuous funding and the time it takes to conduct a longitudinal study.
 Postmortem longitudinal studies usually take place at the time of assessment until the time of death about 20–30 years.